The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Background

-However, different topics may associate with user groups with distinct feature distributions.
-None of prior works explicitly evaluated generalisation across different topics in the \emph{out-of-distribution} setting, that is to train a model using data of some topics (characterised by a set of hashtags) and then test the model using data of other topics, which can evaluate a model's capacity in terms of predicting reposts associated with new, previously unseen topics.
+However, social media platforms continuously produce new topics, and different topics may be associated with different post content and user groups with distinct feature distributions.
+As a result, a model trained on previous topics may face a distributional shift when applied to a new topic.
+To the best of our knowledge, prior works on reposting prediction have not explicitly evaluated generalisation across different topics under the \emph{out-of-distribution} condition, where a model is trained using data from some topics, characterised by a set of hashtags, and tested using data from other topics.
+This evaluation assesses a model's capacity to predict reposting behaviour associated with new, previously unseen topics.